getsentry/sentry-docs/src/wizard/javascript/angular.md

 type: framework
 ---

-To use Sentry with your Angular application, you will need to use `@sentry/angular-ivy` or `@sentry/angular`, Sentry’s Browser Angular SDKs:
+To use Sentry with your Angular application, you'll need `@sentry/angular-ivy` or `@sentry/angular`, Sentry’s Browser Angular SDKs:

 - If you're using Angular 12 or newer, use `@sentry/angular-ivy`
 - If you're using Angular 10 or 11, use `@sentry/angular`